ftde0/yt2009/docker.md

 - `YT2009_AUTO_MAINTAIN` sets whether to enable automatic instance cleaning (default: false)
 - `YT2009_MAINTAIN_MAX_SIZE` sets the maximum assets folder size in GB, works with auto_maintain (default: 10)
 - `YT2009_MAINTAIN_MAX_CACHE_SIZE` sets the maximum cache file size in MB, works with auto_maintain (default: 15)
-- `YT2009_PUBLIC` sets the public IP to appear on the live-updating public list, leave empty to disable
 - `YT2009_FALLBACK` sets fallback mode, doesn't use the saved cache, shows a fallback notice on homepage, deprecated (default: false)
 - `YT2009_MASTERSERVER` sets a different master server for comments/video sync, leave empty to disable
 - `YT2009_DISABLEMASTER` sets whether any master server will be used (default: false)